intel/intel-extension-for-pytorch/docs/tutorials/contribution.md

 ### Tips and Debugging

 * Cmake must be installed before installing Intel® Extension for PyTorch\*.
-If you're developing on MacOS or Linux, we recommend installing Cmake with [Homebrew](https://brew.sh/) with `brew install cmake`.
+If you're developing on macOS or Linux, we recommend installing Cmake with [Homebrew](https://brew.sh/) with `brew install cmake`.
 * Our `setup.py` requires Python >= 3.6
 * If you run into errors when running `python setup.py develop`, here are some debugging steps:
   1. Run `printf '#include <stdio.h>\nint main() { printf("Hello World");}'|clang -x c -; ./a.out` to make sure your CMake works and can compile this simple Hello World program without errors.